AhmedBegggaUA/MD2025/_sources/plot.md

 ## Exercises

 This time is different.
-We will not ask you to summarize the content of this section.
-Instead, we will ask you to create a Jupyter Notebook and create 4 **different** plots of your choice using Matplotlib and Seaborn.
+We will **be ask you to summarize the content of this section**.
+We will ask you also to create a Jupyter Notebook and create 4 **different** plots of your choice using Matplotlib and Seaborn.
 The data that you will use to create the plots is the dataframe that you have already created in the previous section.

 ```{admonition} Hint
 :class: tip